Searching for Dark Structures: A Comparison of Weak-lensing Convergence Maps and Lensing-weighted Galaxy Density Maps: Data

 \subsection{DES Y3 Gold Catalog}

-The Dark Energy Survey (DES, \citealt{DESoverview}) is the six-year photometric survey of the southern part of the sky, covering the 5000 deg$^2$.
-DES uses the Dark Energy Camera (DECam) mounted on the four-meter Blanco telescope of the Cerro Tololo Inter-American Observatory (CTIO) in Chile.
-DECam is a 570-megapixel CCD camera that images the sky in \textit{grizY} filters.
+The DES \citep{DESoverview} is a six-year photometric survey of the southern part of the sky, covering the 5000 deg$^2$.
+The DES uses the Dark Energy Camera (DECam) mounted on the 4 m Blanco telescope of the Cerro Tololo Inter-American Observatory (CTIO) in Chile.
+DECam is a 570 megapixel CCD camera that images the sky in the \textit{grizY} filters.
 In this work, we use the data products of the first three years (DES Y3).
-In particular, the photometric catalog of \cite{DESgold}, called DES Y3 Gold catalog, is used as a complete data set of galaxies.
-The DES Y3 Gold catalog includes 390 million objects, with $S/N \gtrsim10$ for extended sources with $i_{AB} \lesssim 23.0$.
+In particular, the photometric catalog of \cite{DESgold}, called the DES Y3 Gold catalog, is used as a complete dataset of galaxies.
+The DES Y3 Gold catalog includes 390 million objects, with signal-to-noise ratios $S/N \gtrsim10$ for extended sources with $i_{AB} \lesssim 23.0$.
 The catalog provides position, magnitude, morphological star-galaxy classification flag, some photometric properties and quality flags, and photometric redshifts.
-The single and multi-object fit pipelines are applied independently; we use only the parameters derived from single object fits (SOF).
-The photometric redshifts are obtained by three different methods, Bayesian photometric redshifts (BPZ, \citealt{BPZ}), Directional Neighborhood Fitting photometric redshifts (DNF, \citealt{DNF}), and Machine Learning for Photometric Redshifts (ANNz2, \citealt{ANNz2}). \cite{DESgold} performed the accuracy test among these methods, and found that DNF provides the best performance through the comparison with spectroscopic redshifts.
+The single-object and multiobject fit pipelines are applied independently; we use only the parameters derived from single-object fits (SOFs).
+The photometric redshifts are obtained by three different methods, Bayesian photometric redshifts \citep{BPZ}, Directional Neighborhood Fitting (DNF) photometric redshifts \citep{DNF}, and machine learning for photometric redshifts (ANNz2; \citealt{ANNz2}). \cite{DESgold} performed an accuracy test among these methods, and found that DNF provides the best performance through the comparison with the spectroscopic redshifts.
 In this work, we use DNF photometric redshifts to produce galaxy convergence maps.
 For a detailed description of the photometry and photometric redshift estimates, see \cite{DESgold}.